JulienRioux/be-server-lint-typescript-jest/README.md

-# Futured API
+# Simple BE server
-This is the backend of the Futured app.
+This is a simple server API using Node.js, Express, Typescript, Es-Lint, Prettier, Husky & Jest.

 #### Es-ling rules
 https://eslint.org/docs/rules/